rism-digital/muscat-guidelines/default/en/introduction.md

 Muscat is a MARC21-based system that is developed jointly with the RISM Digital Center and the RISM Zentralredaktion ( Editorial Center) and is based on a program that was jointly developed by RISM Switzerland and RISM UK.

 Refer to the contents on the right for an overview.
-Sections **2 - Using Muscat** and **3 - General cataloging guidelines** explain how to use the program (general functions, templates, how to catalog certain formats).
+Sections **2-Using Muscat** and **3-General cataloging guidelines** explain how to use the program (general functions, templates, how to catalog certain formats).

-The section **4 - Cataloging musical sources** contains the RISM cataloging guidelines for musical sources for use with Muscat.
+The section **4-Cataloging musical sources** contains the RISM cataloging guidelines for musical sources for use with Muscat.
 They are listed in the order they appear in the program.
 When working with Muscat, you will also find the guidelines for each field linked to their respective field by a question mark.
 Examples are included throughout.